 I have been clearing the berry bushes and making the most of every last currant and berry out there.
 For someone who really takes little or no care of these bushes I have been blessed by a wonderful abundance of fruit this summer.
-So it is with a touch of sadness that I clamber about in the fruit patch wearing mother nature’s lipstick (the tell tale sign of the berry nibbler!) and pick the very last of this year’s harvest to make my blackcurrant vinegar.
+So it is with a touch of sadness that I clamber about in the fruit patch wearing mother nature’s lipstick (the tell tale sign of the berry nibbler!).
+Finally picking the very last of this year’s harvest to make my blackcurrant vinegar.

 Blackcurrants in all their glistening glory are on the menu today.
-I have gathered over 6 kilos of them this summer from the tangles in the garden and made everything from cassis (spiced and plain) to fruit cheese and jelly.
+We have gathered over 6 kilos of them this summer from the tangles in the garden and made everything from cassis to fruit cheese and jelly.
 I have resisted basic blackcurrant jam on the basis of a long seated angst about the stuff.

 Mum was a great jam maker and blackcurrant was always her favourite.
 She made the huge mistake of telling us kids that it was ‘Good For You’ and always spooning it into us whenever we had a cold.
 Like most children the whole concept of anything that was Good For You meant boring and medicine and certainly not anything fun and tasty.
 To this day blackcurrant jam just leaves me cold, however I’m quite prepared to enjoy these gorgeous little fruit jewels in many other ways.